keerah/SendTo_FFmpeg/README.md

 The presets are simple Windows batch sripts that you engage via drag-n-drop or by using a provided script to incorporate them into the Explorer's `Send To` menu.
 Each preset is a batch file that initializes the transoding settings and pass them along with your files to FFmpeg.

 There's a separate batch file that contains all global settings used by all presets.
-But the settings can also be localized (overriden) to a specific folder by copying and modifying the settings file into that folder.
+And these settings can be localized (overriden) to a specific folder by copying and modifying that settings file into the folder.
 `SendTo_FFmpeg` presets are easy to run and to modify using a simple text editor.

 <img src="https://github.com/keerah/SendTo_FFmpeg/assets/9025818/a6dbd6f0-73a2-484d-aaa1-0147b31e50ee)" alt="SendTo interface" width=80%>